lukasgeyrhofer/reactionsystem/README.md

 # reactionsystem
-Symbolic dynamics for stochastic interation of populations
+Symbolic dynamics for stochastic interaction of populations